Karan9034/hacktheplan/README.md

 ## What we learnt?
-1. We learnt how to do sever side deployment in local machine.
+1. We learnt to use Docker which is a prerequisite for using Appwrite.
-2  First time we tried Integrating Google Maps API
+2. For the first time, we tried our hands on Appwrite, which is backend-as-a-service platform.
-3. Hosting website in Github-pages
+3. Hosting website in Github-pages.
-4. Configuring DNS records for custom domain.
-5. We learnt on how to manage our time and work in a team.
+4. We learnt on how to manage our time and work in a team.

 ## Screenshots